Guild of One-Name Studies

 While a confirmation of the origin of the surname as being a Norman French word has not occurred, evidence seems to support this.
 A new aim has developed as I became more familiar with the lines in Jersey, going back to the 1300s.
 I would like to express gratitude for the assistance from the Messervy specialist at the Channel Islands Family History Society and to the increasing online resources made available through the Jersey Heritage/Jersey Archives website.
-As well, the voluntary effort, Jerripedia,with its transcriptions of parish records for baptisms, births, marriages and deaths has been invaluable.
-This site also has resources on the old Jersey surnames, of which Messervy is one.
+As well, the voluntary effort, Jerripedia, with its transcriptions of parish records for baptisms, births, marriages and deaths has frequently provided clues for confirmation.
 With lack of resources prior to the 1300s, it has not been possible to trace back to the origin.
 There appear to be three different lines, and although there is speculation that they all spring from the same ancestor, there is no evidence.
 As of May 2020, little progress has been made, in part due to the lack of direct line Messervy males for y-DNA testing.
 Autosomal testing can of course show "cousin" connections but cannot credibly track lines that reach back to the 1600s and 1700s.

 The frequency of the Messervey surname and its variants is extremely low in most parts of the western world.
 Results from surname distribution websites, such as, Public Profiler and Forebears, confirms the low frequency.
 Both of these also note the name is more significant in the United States, Canada and New Zealand.
 In the United Kingdom, which includes the Channel Islands, it is of considerable insignificance.
 There is some evidence of the surname in Brittany in France.